microsoft/cobalt/docs/GETTING_STARTED_APP_DEV_CLI.md

 ### 3. Setup Azure DevOps Repo for Cobalt source

 Create a new repository for the Cobalt source within your application project.
-Import the source from your organizational Cobalt template repository as created in the [Getting Started - Advocated Patterns Owner](./GETTING_STARTED_ADD_PAT_OWNER.md).
+Import the source from your organizational Cobalt template repository as created in the [Getting Started - Advocated Patterns Owner - Azure CLI](./GETTING_STARTED_ADD_PAT_OWNER_CLI.md).

 ```bash
 az repos create --name "$APP_DEVOPS_INFRA_REPO_NAME"